 Food.
 We were treated to special meals in restaurants in the city – hot pot, BBQ, a duck BBQ, and the ‘kings meal.
 All consisted of multiple dishes with vegetables, salads, kimchee, soups, water, beer, and soju (a fermented rice drink that is 60 proof)

 KAESONG (pop 320,000).
 In the late afternoon, we took the bus south on the Reunification Highway, 170 km and 3 hours to Kaesong.
 Ten minutes from our hotel in Pyongyang, we were in rural farmland, one of the most demarcated city outskirts in the world.
 On the drive down, we stopped for a brief break.
 Away from the lights of the bus, the sky was brilliant.
-I called a few of my fellow travellers and pointed out the Milky Way.
+I called my fellow travellers and pointed out the Milky Way.
 It was the first time they had ever seen it.

 Kaesong is just 10 km north of the DMZ, the prime reason to visit here.
 The city escaped bombing in the Korean War as the UN forces thought that it would be captured and stay in the south.
 It has one of the world’s most concentrated build-ups of military forces.
 It is a designated Unesco World Heritage Site with twelve remains of the Goryeo dynasty.